pietroscanzi/pietroscanzi.github.io/pages/about.md

 # **About Me**

-I am a PhD student in computer science and statistics at Università Bocconi (Milan).
+I am a PhD student in Statistics and Computer Science at Bocconi University (Milan).

-You can download my full [CV here]({{ site.url }}/resume.pdf).
+Here is my full [CV]({{ site.url }}/resume.pdf).

-Also, all my contacts are listed at the end of the page.
+My contacts are at the end of the page.

-Main Interests 🧙🏻‍♂️
+Research Interests

-* Geometric machine learning on graphs and manifolds
-* Quantum machine learning
-* Time series analysis

-Also 👾

-* Member of the Free Software Foundation (and of the Church of Emacs)
+* Theoretical Statistics
+* Computational Statistics
-* GNU/Linux junkie
+* MCMC methods
+* Extreme Value Theory